-Jareth, Ishi, and Honorine attended.
+Jareth, Dorothy, and Honorine attended.
 Pics on blargh.

 I got one of the mini Disney Princess dolls representing Tiana in casual clothes, as she appears in Wreck It Ralph Breaks the Internet.
 All of the princesses are surprisingly adorable, thanks in large part to their extremely expressive, exaggerated headsculpts and their clever outfits that make reference to their stories with modern styling.
 They also have ball-jointed shoulders and hips, along with jointed elbows and wire in their legs.
 Their limbs each have 90 degrees of flexion!
 With rooted hair, fully tailored outfits with shoes for some, and accessories for certain ones, they represent a high quality that I haven’t seen in playline dolls for a long time.
 Tiana, however, is objectively the adorablest, with her expression of great jubilation, asymmetrical eyebrows, and one winking eye.

 Anyway, I was very distressed when I first got Tiana — renamed Ishi — because she didn’t seem to be in the same scale as any of my other dolls.
 Was she doomed to be lonely, friendless, and unloved?
 Continue reading The newest resident of House Rainbow Barf — Ishi!!